Menu

 Niaill Whatmore

-Both Niaill's mum and his wife were adopted at a very young age, and his parents were foster carers during his childhood.
-He recalls being "very much a part of their caring experience” and reflects on the memories fondly.
+His mum and wife were adopted at a very young age, and his parents were foster carers during his childhood.

-“I wanted to use my skills to help young people who need adult support, while working in a sector that reflected my childhood memories of my parents' fostering.
-But I also wanted to give something back to the sector that gave my mum and wife so many happy memories.”
+“I wanted to use my skills to help young people who need adult support, while working in a sector that reflected my childhood memories of my parents' fostering."

 Support our work near you